 The full availability of more than 1,500 border guards and other officers to the Rapid Reaction Pool has been confirmed by Member States.
 Further improvements are necessary with regards to the nomination of border guards and the harmonisation of profiles for the requested experts.
-Despite additional calls, no new pledges for equipment have been made, leaving considerable gaps in the Rapid Reaction Equipment Pool.
+Despite additional calls, no new pledges for equipment have been made since April 2017, leaving considerable gaps in the Rapid Reaction Equipment Pool.
 Only 14 Member States have so far contributed to the equipment pool.
+The Commission and the Agency will therefore look into possible ways of addressing those equipment shortages.